 Protective soles include a grip finish that is specifically designed to offer traction.
 A rubber overlay therefore offers a practical solution to the slippery surface of your leather soles that improves the stability of your shoes.

-So what is the best method for taking care of your soles, protection or to leave them be?
+So how do you best protect your leather soles, have rubber protectors applied or to leave them be?

 Before I give a verdict, I’d just like to acknowledge that some traditionalists prefer to keep their soles looking exactly the way they were made.
 These people opt against sole protection based purely on aesthetic reasoning and this is entirely reasonable.